vegaprotocol/documentation/docs/concepts/trading-on-vega/positions-margin.md

 title: Positions and margin
 hide_title: false
 ---
-Trading margined derivatives (such as futures) allows you to create leveraged positions, meaning you only need some of the notional value of a trade to place orders on a market on Vega.
+Trading margined derivatives (such as futures) allows you to create leveraged positions, meaning you only need some of the notional value of an instrument to place orders on a market on Vega.

-Leverage is, in effect, the inverse of the initial margin that the protocol takes from your collateral when you place a trade.

-Margin is the amount of assets required to keep your positions open and orders funded.
+Margin is the amount of the settlement asset of the market required to keep your positions open and orders funded.
 You can think of margin as the 'down payment' to open a position.
-Leverage, meanwhile, describes how many times larger in value than the margin you can have dedicated to a position.
-(For example, if you need 20DAI to open a position worth 100DAI: Your leverage is 5x and your initial margin is 20% of the full value.)
+Leverage, meanwhile, describes how many times larger is the notional value of that position compared to the margin you have dedicated to it.
+For example, if you need 20DAI to open a position worth 100DAI: your leverage is 5x and your initial margin is 20% of the full value.

 The exact margin requirements of open orders and positions are determined by the market's risk model and market conditions.
 The larger the position and the more volatile the market, the greater the amount of margin that will be set aside.
 The volatility tolerance of the market is driven by the risk model.

 ## Positions
-A trader's position on a market is their open volume and orders.
-Margin requirements are calculated based on the position, and recalculated based on market movements and changes to the position.
-Orders that the increase your risk level of your position will require more margin.
+A trader's margin requirements in a given market are driven by their open volume and orders.
+They are recalculated based on market movements and changes to the open volume and/or orders.
+Orders that the increase your risk level of your position will require more margin, orders that reduce the exposure can be placed without any additional capital.

 When a party on Vega opens a position, the minimum amount of assets required to open that position is put into a margin account for that party in that market.

 Over the course of the position's lifetime, the margin requirements will likely change - the margin account may be topped up, and/or some margin is released back to collateral.
 If that party is trading on more than one market that uses the same asset, the collective positions on those markets will inform how much is set aside for margin.
-Margin balances are also affected by unrealised profit and loss.
+Margin balances are also affected by the price movements in the market where the position is being held.
+These hypothetical changes in position's value are called  unrealised profit and loss.

 `[margin account balance] = [initial margin requirement] + [unrealised profit] OR - [unrealised losses]`

 ## Automated market mechanisms
-As markets and collateral are not managed through human intervention, markets must have certain automated processes that allow for well-functioning markets and assurance that the collateral required to manage positions is available when it's needed.
+As markets and collateral are not managed through human intervention, markets must have certain automated processes that allow them to function well and assure that the collateral required to manage positions is available when it's needed.

 There are a few mechanisms that work differently to how they would on a centralised exchange, in order to keep the markets solvent.
 They include:
 - [**Margin**](#margin): When a party opens a position: the *initial margin* requirement is calculated automatically depending on the market's risk model.
 If the market moves against the party, and the margin towards the *maintenance level*, Vega will *search* for more collateral in the general account, to avoid liquidating the position.
 Margin can also be *released* if the position is in sufficient profit.
 Other positions in markets with the same settlement asset may also interact with the same general account.
 Therefore, Vega is a cross-margin based system by default.
-- [**Mark to market**](#mark-to-market): Mark to market on Vega happens much more frequently than on an exchange where counterparties are not pseudonymous.
-Every time a trade happens and moves the last traded price, the mark to market price is recalculated.
-Mark to market is used to move assets into your margin account (from someone else's) if you are in profit, or out of your margin account if not.
+- [**Mark to market**](#mark-to-market): Mark to market on Vega happens much more frequently than typical exchanges.
+Every time a trade happens and moves the last traded price, positions are marked to market.
+Marking to market is used to move assets into your margin account (from someone else's) if you are in profit, or out of your margin account if not.

 ## Mark to market
-Marking to market refers to settling gains and losses due to changes in the market value of the underlying product.
+Marking to market refers to settling gains and losses due to changes in the market value.
 Marking to market aims to provide a realistic appraisal of a position based on the current market conditions.

-When marking to market, the protocol takes the current market price and recalculates traders' margin requirements based on how their position is affected by price moves.

-If the market price goes up, a trader that holds a long position receives money in their margin account – equal to the underlying's change in value – from a trader that holds a short position, and conversely if the value goes down, the holder of the short position receives money from the holder of the long position.
+If the market price goes up, traders that hold a long positions receive money into their margin account – equal to the change in the notional value of their positions – from traders that hold short positions, and conversely if the value goes down, the holders of the short positions receive money from the holders of long positions.

-For a futures market created on Vega, the mark-to-market price is calculated every time the price moves, and is based on the last traded price.
-This is in contrast to traditional futures markets, for which marking to market may occur once per day.
+For a futures market created on Vega, marking to market is carried out every time the price moves, and is based on the last traded price.
+This is in contrast to traditional futures markets, for which marking to market may occur only once per day.
 One exception is when the market settles at expiry, at which point the mark to market price comes from the market data source's final settlement price.

 Mark to market settlement instructions are generated based on the change in market value of the open positions of a party.
 When the mark price changes, the network calculates settlement cash flows for each party, and the process is repeated each time the mark price changes until the maturity date for the market is reached.

-Because the margin is calculated dynamically based on the market movements, the mark price also has an effect on how much collateral is set aside for margin.

 :::note Read more
 [Mark to market settlement](./settlement#mark-to-market-settlement)
 :::

 ## Margin
 Margin is the amount of collateral required to keep your position open.
 It can change depending on how your position is impacted by your own actions and market movement.